2.0

 Escape

 The contact owns a 2017 Ford Escape.
-The contact stated that while driving on the highway at 35 MPH, the engine stalled, and all of the warning lights were illuminated.
-The contact proceeded to pull over onto the side of the road where she attempted to restart her vehicle however the vehicle failed to restart.
-The vehicle was towed to a local dealer where it was diagnosed that the engine had experienced coolant intrusion and would need to be replaced.
-The failure occurred on two separate occasions.
+The contact stated that while his wife was driving 30 MPH, there was an abnormal vibrating sound coming from the engine compartment.
+The contact stated that the check engine warning light was illuminated.
+The contact stated that a dealer was contacted.
+The vehicle was taken to a dealer where it was diagnosed with coolant intrusion into the engine.
+The contact was informed that the engine needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was notified of the failure.
-The approximate failure mileage was 176,510.
+The manufacturer was not notified of the failure.
+The approximate failure mileage was 73,786.

 Escape